janvisharmaa14/Digital-Payments-Power-BI-SQL-Project/README.md

 Project Files

-*SQL queries imported in excel
+* SQL queries imported in excel
-*Dashboard preview
+* Dashboard preview

 Data Source

 This project is inspired by a real-world digital payments use case similar to PhonePe.
 The dataset used is sourced from a publicly available learning resource (TopVarsity) and is used for educational purposes.
-This project is not affiliated with or endorsed by PhonePe.

 Author